Roadmap

 Prototype

-The Privacy Chameleon Framework helps organizations identify which level of UX privacy they need using a point system from 1 to 3 (the Privacy Chameleon Points you saw in my projects above).
-The level depends on privacy's role in the organization: privacy as a cost center, risk reducer, or revenue driver.
+The Privacy Chameleon Framework helps you identify which level of UX privacy is needed using a point system from 1 to 3 (the Privacy Chameleon Points you saw in my projects above).
+The level depends on privacy's role in your organization: privacy as a cost center, risk reducer, or revenue driver.

 Privacy Clarity